carlosdagos/blog/posts/2016-02-20-folding-vs-iconv.markdown

 The application we're working on pulls mission-critical information from an API.
 This information is then stored in the a database and used for Customer Support, shipping, after-sale services, so on and so forth.
 Basically, it's really important information.

 Now, as it usually happens, some of the systems that make the entire operation are a bit.. _outdated_.
-Nothing wrong with that[^hipsters].
+Nothing wrong with that.
 But when doing our integration tests, we noticed that what in the API looked like[^fakedata]...

 <div class="success">
 Gyönyörű Bögre